CEGRcode/2023-Breugel_Fpt1/bin/README.md

 This directory stores generally used scripts and executables.

 ### ScriptManager-v0.14.jar
-Download this is the Java binary executable for ScriptManager that includes a collection of tools including TagPileup which is used to count tags and calculate coverage of samples around reference points.
+Downloaded by `/00_Download_and_preprocessing/1_download_files.sh`, this is the Java binary executable for ScriptManager that includes a collection of tools including TagPileup which is used to count tags and calculate coverage of samples around reference points.